Napoleon & Josephine

 Too bad neither of them were originally from there.

-Besides the fact the great General Napoleon Bonaparte was born on the Italian island of Corsica, and his Empress ruling wife, Josephine, hailed originally from the Caribbean island of Martinique, what further clears the romantic haze from this Love of legend is the hardcore reality that the famed marriage of Napoleon and Josephine ended in divorce!
+Besides the fact the great General Napoleon Bonaparte was born on the Italian island of Corsica, and his Empress ruling wife, Josephine, hailed originally from the Caribbean island of Martinique, what further clears the romantic haze from this mythic love union is the very unromantic reality that the famed marriage of Napoleon and Josephine ended in divorce!

 In fact, the exact moment when the man who was the inspiration behind his own complex of self-named importance ditched his swooned to unconsciousness wife was once so well known, it inspired the subject matter of many a classic painting, such as the icon chosen for this very article, entitled, “Napoleon Divorces Josephine” by Lazlow Pott.

 Truth be told, the revered union of Napoleon and Josephine met an untimely end by virtue of the repercussions brought about through each of their highly sensitive natures.

 And not surprisingly, both members of this mythic marriage were born beneath the two most “sensitive” signs of all the Zodiac, with General Bonaparte being a Leo born August 15th, 1769 and Josephine Tascher de La Pagerie being born a Cancer on June 23rd, 1763.